Beastie Boys: 2012–present: Deaths of Yauch and Berry, and disbandment

-On May 4, 2012, Yauch died from cancer at the age of 47.
+On May 4, 2012, Yauch died from parotid cancer at the age of 47.
 Mike D told Rolling Stone that the Beastie Boys had recorded new music in late 2011, but did not say if these recordings would be released.
-He also said that the Beastie Boys would likely disband due to the death of MCA, though he was open to making new music with Ad-Rock and that "Yauch would genuinely want us to try whatever crazy thing we wanted but never got around to".
-In June 2014, Mike D confirmed that he and Ad-Rock would not make music under the Beastie Boys name again.
+He also said that the Beastie Boys would likely disband, though he was open to making new music with Ad-Rock and that "Yauch would genuinely want us to try whatever crazy thing we wanted but never got around to".
+In June 2014, Mike D confirmed that he and Ad-Rock would no longer make music under the Beastie Boys name.

 The founding Beastie Boys guitarist John Berry died on May 19, 2016, aged 52, as a result of frontotemporal dementia, following several years of ill health.
 He was credited with naming the band and played guitar on the first EP.
 The first Beastie Boys show took place at Berry's loft.

 Yauch's will forbids the use of Beastie Boys music in advertisements.
-In June 2014, the Beastie Boys won a lawsuit against Monster Energy for using their music in a commercial without permission.
+In June 2014, the Beastie Boys won a lawsuit against Monster Energy for using portions of "Sabotage", "So What'cha Want", "Make Some Noise" and "Looking Down the Barrel of a Gun" in a commercial without permission.
 They were awarded $1.7 million in damages and $668,000 for legal fees.

 In October 2018, Mike D and Ad-Rock released a memoir, Beastie Boys Book, recounting events throughout the group's history.
-The book was adapted into a documentary in April 2020, Beastie Boys Story, directed by Spike Jonze and premiered on Apple TV+.
-The book and documentary were also complemented by the compilation album Beastie Boys Music, released in October 2020.
+The book was adapted into a live show, later released as a documentary in April 2020, Beastie Boys Story.
+It was directed by the band's longtime collaborator Spike Jonze and premiered on Apple TV+.
+The book and documentary were accompanied by the compilation album Beastie Boys Music, released in October 2020.
+The remaining members of the band took on other projects; Horovitz played for Bridget Everett's back-up band, as well as acting roles, and Diamond hosted a radio show and released his solo album, Thank You, in 2026.